robincorey/CDL_site_ML/README.md

 Approach
 ====

-Build training set from subset of data - use actual CG data.
+Build training set from subset of data - use CG data.

 Scripts
 ====